isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-jump/index.md

 ##  **Can Bed Bugs Jump From One Person To Another?**

 You might wonder how bed bugs ended up in your house.
-Well, bed bugs are clever pests
-- they know how to find new hosts.
+Well, bed bugs are clever pests- they know how to find new hosts.
 These tiny creatures are so hard to spot when they hook on our clothes.
 Thats how they end up being transported from one place to another.
 But, unlike fleas, bed bugs wont stick on your body for long.

 The only way bed bugs will move from one person to another is by crawling.
 They dont jump like fleas do.
 Fleas have long and powerful hide limbs which help them in jumping around.
 In fact, they can jump up to 100 times the size of their body length.